HTTP-RPC/Sierra/README.md

 ### Element Names
 The "name" attribute associates an identifier with a component.
 The value is automatically injected into a field with the same name defined by the document's owner (called an "outlet").

-For example, the following markup defines outlets named "greetingButton" and "greetingLabel":
+For example, the following markup declares outlets named "greetingButton" and "greetingLabel":

 ```xml
 <button name="greetingButton" text="prompt"/>